alist-org/docs/docs/config/other.md

 ### Aria2

 Set Aria2 uri and Aria2 for offline download.
-Aria2 needs to be installed on the same server as alist.
+Aria2 needs to be installed on the same server(container if use docker) as alist.

 ### Token